 Take a look at the different ways your organization can cover its nonprofit accounting needs:

 • Hire a full-time accountant.
-Large nonprofits often hire a full-time accountant to join their team and take care of their finances.
+Large nonprofits often hire a full-time accountant to join their team and manage their finances.
 However, as we discussed before, it can be difficult for organizations to fill these roles, and smaller nonprofits may not have the means to hire additional staff.

 • Partner with a nonprofit accounting firm.
-The last option is to outsource your accounting needs to a dedicated firm.
+For many organizations, outsourcing your accounting needs—from bookkeeping to the CFO role—to a dedicated firm makes the most sense.
 Nonprofit accounting firms specialize in managing the finances of charitable organizations and can be more affordable than hiring a full-time accountant.

 We strongly recommend working with the experts at a nonprofit accounting firm.
-Outsourcing your bookkeeping and accounting needs enables you to better focus on your mission with financial management taken off your team’s plate.
+Outsourcing your bookkeeping, accounting, and financial management needs enables you to better focus on your mission with these tasks taken off your team’s plate.
 Plus, when you work with a nonprofit-specific firm, you can rest assured that team members know the ins and outs of how to manage the finances of organizations just like yours.

 Why YPTC Is the Right Choice for Your Nonprofit Accounting Needs

 • Nonprofit expertise.
 What sets YPTC apart is our background in nonprofit-specific financial management.
-For three decades, we’ve worked with executive directors and board members across a variety of organizations to fulfill their missions more effectively and efficiently.
-Whether you run an association, foundation, museum, school, environmental organization, or anything in between, we have experience with similar nonprofits and can help get the job done.
+For three decades, we’ve worked with executive directors and board members across a variety of organizations to fulfill their missions more efficiently and effectively.
+Whether you run an association, foundation, museum, school, environmental organization, or anything in between, we have experience with similar nonprofits and can help you get your financial house in order.

 • Flexible services.
-Our team adapts to your nonprofit’s needs to provide the perfect financial management solution.
+Our team adapts to your nonprofit’s needs to provide the perfect financial management solution for you.
 We can serve as your organization’s bookkeeper, accountant, controller, or Chief Financial Officer, depending on which services you’re looking for.
-From accounting and month-end close to financial reporting to data visualization, we conduct a variety of services and can customize them to your nonprofit’s specific needs.
+From accounting and month-end close to financial reporting and data visualization, we offer a variety of services and can customize them to your nonprofit’s specific needs.

 • Assistance from anywhere.
 We typically work with our clients onsite, allowing you to work with our experts face-to-face and ask them any questions you may have.
 However, we can also work with your organization remotely, leveraging your nonprofit’s preferred combination of video chat, phone calls, and emails.
 No matter the format, we provide that extra “personal touch” that makes our services stand out.